 Data scrapers for research

 You will need an access token to use Page.REST API.
-An access token costs $5 and will be valid for one year.
+An access token costs $5 for 10,000 requests.

 Why use this?